nginx-architects/agility2022-apigw-nic/modules/module7/readme.md

 ![Module 7 Architecture](./media/Agility%20Module%207%20-%20gRPC.jpeg)

-The echo and reverse applications have been deployed in the api namespace with two pods for each.
+The echo and reverse applications have been deployed in the api namespace with two pods for each application.
 Separate services have been created to expose those applications.
 You will need to make those applications accessible from outside of the cluster by configuring the NIC.

 ## 3. Configure the NIC to proxy and Loadbalance gRPC Requests and Test